stanxie28/stanxie.github.io/_pages/cv.md

 - OpenSesame, Qualtrics

 ### Awards
-- Honors M.A., Unversity of Chicago (2021)
+- Honors M.A., The University of Chicago (2021)
-- DRW fellow, Unversity of Chicago (2020)
+- DRW fellow, The University of Chicago (2020)
-- Master Scholarship, Unversity of Chicago (2019)
+- Master Scholarship, The University of Chicago (2019)
 - Undergraduate Research Grant, Peking University (2018)
 - National Scholarship, Peking University (2018)
 - Merit Student, Peking University (2018, 2017)